It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 - The isometric-natured standing Callanetics exercise requires slow-motion movements and these will help you to tone up and strengthen your muscles.

 The Cardio Callanetics Exercise Program

 - Was invented to develop cardiovascular fitness.

-- During these workouts, a slower-beat music, designed at 110-118 beats/minute is played.
+- During these workouts, slower-beat music, designed at 110-118 beats/minute is played.

-- This music is proposed to help control one’s movements and make you utilize more muscle fibers to burn more calories.
+- This music is proposed to help control one’s movements and make you utilize more muscle fibres to burn more calories.

 The Classical Pilates Exercise